Achin-C/CaseStudyEDA/README.md

-# CaseStudyEDA
+# *CaseStudyEDA*

-EDA Case Study 1
+This is our first EDA case study project.